marmelab/react-admin/docs/AuthRBAC.md

 yarn add @react-admin/ra-rbac
 ```

+Make sure you [enable auth features](https://marmelab.com/react-admin/Authentication.html#enabling-auth-features) by setting an `<Admin authProvider>`, and [disable anonymous access](https://marmelab.com/react-admin/Authentication.html#disabling-anonymous-access) by adding the `<Admin requireAuth>` prop.
+This will ensure that react-admin waits for the `authProvider` response before rendering anything.

 **Tip**: ra-rbac is part of the [React-Admin Enterprise Edition](https://marmelab.com/ra-enterprise/), and hosted in a private npm registry.
 You need to subscribe to one of the Enterprise Edition plans to access this package.

 ## Concepts